VoronDesign/VoronUsers/printer_mods/hartk1213/Voron2.4_Y_Endstop_Relocation/README.md

-This mod is for the V2 A Drive to go along with [Arkeets MGN12](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/arkeet/mgn12) mod that has the X endstop on the toolhead and that is moving the Y endstop to the A drive this requires a 2pin jst to be soldered to the switch, the best way i have done it is to solder the wires to the jst first, then install it with a dab of super glue , then solder the wires to the omron switch
+This mod moves the Y endstop to the A drive, to go along with [Arkeet's MGN12 mod](../../arkeet/mgn12) that has the X endstop on the toolhead.
+This mod requires a 2 pin JST-XH to be soldered to the switch.
+The best way I have done it is to solder the wires to the JST-XH first, install it with a dab of super glue, then solder the wires to the Omron switch.

-There are 2 different files non pinned version
+There are 2 different files

+non pinned version
 - a_drive_frame_upper_with_jst_y_endstop.stl

-pinned verion since this mod also works with as well with the Pin mod here [Voron2.4_Pins_Mod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_Pins_Mod)
+pinned version (since this mod also works with the [Voron2.4_Pins_Mod](../Voron2.4_Pins_Mod)):
 - a_drive_frame_upper_with_jst_y_endstop_pinned.stl

 here are a few pics for reference